midmihua/design-patterns-js/README.md

 An example of a decorator is security management where business objects are given additional access to privileged information depending on the privileges of the authenticated user.
 For example, an HR manager gets to work with an employee object that has appended (i.e. is decorated with) the employee's salary record so that salary information can be viewed.

 Decorators provide flexibility to statically typed languages by allowing runtime changes as opposed to inheritance which takes place at compile time.
 JavaScript, however, is a dynamic language and the ability to extend an object at runtime is baked into the language itself.

+> #### 3.
+Facade

+The Façade pattern provides an interface which shields clients from complex functionality in one or more subsystems.
+It is a simple pattern that may seem trivial but it is powerful and extremely useful.
+It is often present in systems that are built around a multi-layer architecture.

+The intent of the Façade is to provide a high-level interface (properties and methods) that makes a subsystem or toolkit easy to use for the client.

+On the server, in a multi-layer web application you frequently have a presentation layer which is a client to a service layer.
+Communication between these two layers takes place via a well-defined API.
+This API, or façade, hides the complexities of the business objects and their interactions from the presentation layer.

+Another area where Façades are used is in refactoring.
+Suppose you have a confusing or messy set of legacy objects that the client should not be concerned about.
+You can hide this code behind a Façade.
+The Façade exposes only what is necessary and presents a cleaner and easy-to-use interface.

+Façades are frequently combined with other design patterns.
+Facades themselves are often implemented as singleton factories.

+> #### 4.
+Flyweight

+The Flyweight pattern conserves memory by sharing large numbers of fine-grained objects efficiently.
+Shared flyweight objects are immutable, that is, they cannot be changed as they represent the characteristics that are shared with other objects.

+Essentially Flyweight is an 'object normalization technique' in which common properties are factored out into shared flyweight objects.
+(Note: the idea is similar to data model normalization, a process in which the modeler attempts to minimize redundancy).

+An example of the Flyweight Pattern is within the JavaScript engine itself which maintains a list of immutable strings that are shared across the application.